UM-ARM-Lab/vr_teleop/README.md

 - (optionally) A linux computer connected to the physical robot, exposing the proper interface
 - (optionally) A linux computer connected to a kinect publishing a pointcloud

 Currently in the armlab you will need the computer `armor`.
-You will also need the computer `realtime` if you are running the physical robot.
+You will also need the computer `realtime` and `loki` if you are running the physical robot.

 ### On the windows computer (Armor)
 1. Connect HTC Vive to computer (or plug in battery if using wireless)